AmanMenda/Sage/README.md

 A discord bot written in a highly reusable way using the <a href="https://discordpy.readthedocs.io/">discord python API</a>.
 It provides a simple however efficient level system and the ability to associate roles to levels.
 Accordingly to the command you've typed, it also generates fun embeds.
 It is a fully hosted bot that we've been using in our Game Dev Discord server <a href="https://discord.gg/RpyEAqFvQ9">Virtual Creation HUB</a>.
-Feel free to join us.
+It would be nice to see you around.

 ## Stack